Eric Frein

-Eric Matthew Frein (born May 3, 1983) is an American domestic terrorist and murderer, convicted and sentenced to death for the 2014 Pennsylvania State Police barracks attack in which he shot and killed one State Trooper, and seriously injured another.
+Eric Matthew Frein (born May 3, 1983) is an American murderer, convicted and sentenced to death for the 2014 Pennsylvania State Police barracks attack in which he shot and killed one state trooper and seriously injured another.
 A letter to his parents made it clear that he hoped to spark a revolution by his actions.

 After being identified as a suspect three days after the shooting, Frein was the target of an extensive manhunt before being captured on the night of October 30, 2014, at an abandoned airport 48 days after the attack.
 He was convicted of the ambush in 2017 and sentenced to death.

 Early life and education

 Eric Matthew Frein was born on May 3, 1983, in New Jersey.
 He attended Pocono Mountain High School in Pennsylvania, where he was a top scorer on the school's rifle team.
 Police described Frein as a "self-taught survivalist" with a grudge against law enforcement personnel.
 A report on Frein cited his friends saying that, as an Eagle Scout, he was repudiated by the chief executive officer of the Boy Scouts of America Minsi Trails Council at the time, where Frein had worked.
+Frein also worked at a Lewis' supermarket.

 Frein attended East Stroudsburg University for one semester.
 He also attended Northampton Community College (the Bethlehem Township campus and the Monroe County campus) as a chemistry major.